Patrick Austin, J.D. | February 20, 2024

 However, some states mandate employers to pay their employees a severance package under a few circumstances.
 For example, if the employer is closing a business facility or laying off a certain percentage of their employees.

-Severance pay is taxable.
-Generally, the IRS treats it as a regular wage.
+Yes, the IRS taxes severance pay.
+Generally, the IRS treats severance pay as a regular wage.
 Therefore, it's subject to the following payroll taxes.

 The employer and the employee share equal responsibility for paying the Social Security and Medicare taxes.
 Therefore, the employer pays half of the required tax amount while the employee pays the other half.
 However, the Federal Unemployment tax is entirely the employer's responsibility.